-- May this auspicious festival bring peace and prosperity in your life.
+- May this auspicious festival bring peace and prosperity to your life.
 May you get everything you asked for.
 Happy Lohri!

-- Wishing you the sweetness of revari and warmth of a bonfire.
+- Wishing you the sweetness of revari and the warmth of a bonfire.
 Happy Lohri, my friend!

 - One must sow the seed to reap the harvest.
 The festival of Lohri is here, reminding us that one must give to get.
 Remember this always and enjoy Lohri to the fullest!
 Happy Lohri!